 In pictures – FlyFishing Alaska

 2019 proved a tricky season in Northern Alaska, but with access to two float planes, options were never far away.
-Mavungana founder, Jonathan Boulton hosted an elite group of anglers on the United Kingdom.
+Mavungana founder, Jonathan Boulton hosted an elite group of anglers from the United Kingdom.
 These gents are used to fishing for Salmon on cold, overcast or rainy days…

 This is his trip report: